questdb/documentation/clients/ingest-c-and-cpp.md

 ### Transactional flush

-As described at the [ILP overview](/docs/reference/api/ilp/overview#http-transaction-semantics), the HTTP transport has some support for transactions.
+As described in the [ILP overview](/docs/reference/api/ilp/overview#http-transaction-semantics), the HTTP transport has some support for transactions.

-In order to ensure in advance that a flush will not affect more than one table, call `buffer.transactional()` or `line_sender_buffer_transactional(buffer)` as we demonstrated on the examples in this document.
+To ensure in advance that a flush will not affect more than one table, call `buffer.transactional()` or `line_sender_buffer_transactional(buffer)` as we demonstrated on the examples in this document.